FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/multiple-domains-editor/Multiple Domains Editor.rst

 Under Construction
 ----------------------
 At this time, the Multiple Domains tool is still under development.
 All 2D parameters are complete and functional but 1D parameters are not yet implemented.
-The Multiple Domains Editor will be updated in the future to include 1D parameters.
+The Multiple Domains Editor will be updated in the near future to include 1D parameters.